bitbldr/sprocket/README.md

 Sprocket is still in its early stages and has a roadmap for future development.
 Here are some of the planned improvements:

 - [x] Build out full set of base HTML functions for components
-- [x] ~~Explore other http and websocket server options~~ Core library is now web server agnostic
+- [x] Expand the available hooks to enable more flexible component behavior
+- [x] Add documentation to modules and simplify API
 - [ ] Add support for additional event types to handle various user interactions
-- [x] Expand the available hooks to enable more flexible component behavior
-- [ ] Convert client TypeScript to gleam
 - [ ] Improve unit test coverage to ensure code quality and reliability
-- [x] Provide extensive documentation of modules and simplify API
-- [ ] Optimize performance to enhance responsiveness and scalability
 - [ ] Add support for web-based client components
 - [ ] Investigate extending to support more than just web views, such as native desktop, iOS, and Android applications.